gradescope/autograder_samples/advanced.md

 ## submission_metadata.json

-Within the `/autograder` directory, there is a file `submission_metadata.json`.
-This file contains information about the current and previous submissions.
-It contains the following information:
+The file `/autograder/submission_metadata.json` contains information about the current and previous submissions.
+It contains the following
+information:

 ```
 {